 In part, I think this is because we live in a world that values scientific knowledge as the only "real" knowledge, rather than embracing science as a way of knowing, but not the only way.
-Too many people expect "proof" if they are to overcome their doubts.
+As I wrote about last week, too many people expect "proof" if they are to overcome their doubts.
 But outside of mathematics, I can't really think of much that we can actually prove beyond all doubt.
-Science, the source of most of what we consider proven knowledge, is not really about proving anything.
-One of the things drummed into me in my Ph.D. work was the notion that a scientific hypothesis is never proven, only that many hypotheses have yet to be disproved.
-Modern science works because the visible universe is orderly and predictable, not because science proves things.
+Science, the source of most of what we consider proven knowledge, is not really about proving anything, only disproving hypotheses.